 Another three to four sentences about specific changes that have occurred.
 You can group information together in paragraph 3 and 4 by time or location, depending on the question asked.

 Also Read : IELTS Writing task Essay with its evaluation

 This is how a Band 9 answer should look like:

-Q. The maps below show the centre of a small town called Islip as it is now, and plans for its development.
+The map below shows the centre of a small town called Islip as it is now and plans for its development.